cvicens/gramola-project-guides/events-service.md

 In summary we have to:

 * Add sample rows to 'import.sql'
-* Copy/Modify source code to acutally provide the events management features
+* Copy/Modify source code to actually provide the events management features

 ##### Add sample rows to 'import.sql'